van-richard/CodingNotes/_sources/notebooks/QuickStart/CommandLine.md

+---
+orphan: true
+---

-# Terminal & Command Line
+# {term}`Terminal` & {term}`Command Line`

 Using the terminal will be different depending on whether you're operating system is MacOS or Windows.
-I personally use MacOS, so most of my examples may look different.
+I use MacOS, so my examples may look different.

 To start using the terminal, follow these instructions for your operating system: